John Ward Henderson

 John Alexander Henderson was his father.
 Alvan S. Harper photographed him while he was a boy in the late 19th century.
 He studied law at the University of Virginia, graduating in 1896.

 He was elected mayor of Tallahassee in 1904.
 In 1906 he was elected to represent Leon County, Florida in the Florida State Senate.
-He was photographed innthe driver's seat of a Lincoln auto while talking to George Lewis in front of Lewis State Bank.
+He was photographed in the driver's seat of a Lincoln auto while talking to George Lewis in front of Lewis State Bank.

 John Ward Henderson Jr. also served as a legislator in Florida.
 He and his sister May were photographed as children.